Fans Question AMC’s Budgeting On ‘The Walking Dead’ After A Bad CGI Deer Appears

 — Wyatt (@Wyattrocks) March 6, 2017

 Previously, fans have voiced their displeasure over another CGI moment in The Walking Dead.
 While Shiva the tiger should be a CGI character AMC spent big on in the show, some fans have also criticized the initial presentation of the tiger.
-Other fans of the show, loved the CGI work on Shiva, so this instance of Walking Dead CGI is certainly a mixed bag.
+Other fans of the show loved the CGI work on Shiva, so this instance of Walking Dead CGI is certainly a mixed bag.

 The walking dead has a two million dollar an episode budget spends 9 dollers and 35 cents on Shiva the tiger cgi . pic.twitter.com/Si1xT9qiSn